 ESTP Preferences and Cognitive Functions

-Every personality in the Myers-Briggs spectrum has distinctive features that set them apart from others.
-Even though this classification is based on four pairs of Preferences, along with dominant and inferior Cognitive Functions, every Myers-Briggs type represents a unique combination of personality traits.
+Every type in the 16 personalities spectrum has distinctive features that set them apart from others.
+Even though this classification is based on four pairs of Preferences, along with dominant and inferior Cognitive Functions, every personality type represents a unique combination of personality traits.
 That said, let’s see what personality preferences and cognitive functions determine the ESTP’s actions and outlook of the world.
 The following are the ESTP personality type’s dominant preferences:

 Extroversion vs. Introversion